Lithuanization: Modern Lithuania

 In modern Lithuania, which has been independent since the dissolution of the Soviet Union, Lithuanization is not an official state policy.
 It is advocated by groups such as Vilnija, however, whose activities create tension in Polish-Lithuanian relations.
-According to the former minister of education and science of Lithuania, Zigmas Zinkevičius, Lithuanian Poles are Polonized Lithuanians who "are incapable of understanding where they truly belong" and it is "every dedicated Lithuanian's duty" to re-Lithuanize them.
+The former minister of education and science of Lithuania, Zigmas Zinkevičius, stated that the Polish minority inhabiting the Vilnius region is composed of "Polonized Lithuanians" who "are incapable of understanding where they truly belong" and it is "every dedicated Lithuanian's duty" to re-Lithuanize them.
 Lithuanization promoted the cooperation of Polish and Russian minorities, who support the Electoral Action of Poles in Lithuania.

 The Law on Ethnic Minorities, which remained in force until 2010, enabled bilingual signage in areas that have "substantial numbers of a minority with a different language".
 After the termination of its validity, municipal authorities in Šalčininkai and Vilnius were ordered to remove bilingual Polish-Lithuanian signs, most of which had been placed during the period when such signs were permitted.
 In 2013, Vilnius regional court fined the administrative director of Šalčininkai District Municipality (where Poles constituted 77.8% of the population in 2011) €30 for each day of delay, and in January 2014 ordered him to pay a fine of over €12,500.
 Liucyna Kotlovska from Vilnius District Municipality was fined about €1,738.
 Bilingual signs, even those privately purchased and placed on private property, are now seen by Lithuanian authorities as illegal.
 The only exception is provided for names of organisations of national minority communities and their information signs.
 According to the EU's Advisory Committee, this violates Lithuania's obligations under Article 11 (3) of the Framework Convention for the Protection of National Minorities.

 A Polish-Lithuanian woman protested when her last name (Wardyn) was Lithuanized to Vardyn.
 In 2014, Šalčininkai District Municipality administrative director Boleslav Daškevič was fined about €12,500 for failing to execute a court ruling to remove Polish traffic signs.
 Polish and Russian schools went on strike in September 2015, organised by the Electoral Action of Poles in Lithuania.